colinjh/toyrobotsimulator/README.md

 ## Installation

-Open index.html in browser and open console to see results.
+Open index.html in browser, place command in input field and press enter.

 ## Instructions